Linqing Custom Post

 Plan about 1.5 hour at the Custom Post Museum to learn the governance of this post as well as locals’ resistance to corrupted officials.

-One of the top eight custom post offices in China, the Canal Pass had been operating until 1901, when the canal dried up due to non-maintenance.
-It had help to collect one-fourth of revenue for the entire China at its peak.
-The total length of the Pass is about 40,000sq meters.
+One of the top eight custom post stations in China, the Grand Canal had been operating until 1901, when the canal dried up due to the lack of maintenance.
+During the time of active operation, the Canal in Linqing helped to collect one-fourth of the national revenue.
+The total length of the canal is about 40,000 sq. meters.

 Location: Near the Grand Canal, downtown Linqing (临清市城区内运河旁)

 - Average time spent: 1-3 hours

 - Transportation: Bus, Didi (equiv.
 Uber)

 山东省文化和旅游厅 Shandong Provincial Department of Culture and Tourism